+Mr. Faricy shall not be deemed to have "good reason" under the employment agreement unless (i) the executive notifies us in writing within 30 days of such occurrence, (ii) the Company fails to cure the good reason event within 30 days after its receipt of written notice; and (iii) the termination of employment occurs within 90 days following the expiration of the cure period.
 In exchange for the severance and related benefits described in the preceding two paragraphs, Mr. Faricy has waived any right to participate in the Company's 2019 Management Career Transition Plan or any successor program and must sign and not revoke a release of claims in favor of the Company.

 2019 Management Career Transition Plan.
 In April 2019, we adopted the 2019 Management Career Transition Plan, (which we refer to as the Severance Plan), which replaced our 2016 Management Career Transition Plan.
-The plan was subsequently amended in July 2020.
+The plan was subsequently amended in July 2020 and May 2021.
 The Severance Plan generally terminates on the second anniversary of the effective date.
 The Severance Plan addresses severance for certain employment terminations, and payments are only made if the executive or employee is not already entitled to severance benefits under a separate employment agreement.
-Participants in the Severance Plan include our chief executive officer, Thomas Werner, and those employees who have been employed by the Company for at least six months and report directly to him (including our other named executive officers), as well as other key employees of the Company who are provided with written notice from the chief executive officer that they are Severance Plan participants.
-Under the terms of the Severance Plan, Mr. Werner and the other named executive officers will be eligible for benefits following a termination of employment by us without cause (as defined in the Severance Plan).
+Participants in the Severance Plan include those employees who have been employed by the Company for at least six months and report directly to our chief executive officer (including our other named executive officers), as well as other key employees of the Company who are provided with written notice from the chief executive officer that they are Severance Plan participants.
+Under the terms of the Severance Plan, the named executive officers (other than Mr. Faricy) will be eligible for benefits following a termination of employment by us without cause (as defined in the Severance Plan).
 Such benefits include: